Trabuco

 βββ βββ ββββββ ββββββββββ βββββββ βββββββ βββββββ

-Starting a new Java project shouldn't feel like a chore.
-Yet every time you begin, it's the same story β setting up Maven modules, configuring database connections, writing migration scripts, wiring up test infrastructure, and copying boilerplate from that one project that "mostly works."
-Hours pass before you write a single line of actual business logic.
-Trabuco exists because your time is better spent building features, not fighting configuration files.
+Starting a new Java project is slow β even with a coding agent helping.
+You set up Maven modules, wire databases and tests, copy boilerplate from that one project that "mostly works," and then spend the first hour explaining every architectural convention to Claude Code, Cursor, Copilot, or Codex from scratch.
+Hours pass before you write a single line of business logic.
+Trabuco exists because your time β and your agent's context window β is better spent building features, not fighting configuration or re-teaching conventions.

 Table of Contents